Half-Life 2: Episode Two: Gameplay

-Enemies

-Episode Two featured a new Hunter enemy, which had just been seen briefly in a recorded message in Episode One.
-The Hunter serves as one of the most dangerous enemies within the game and as means of emotional development for Alyx Vance.
+Episode Two features a new enemy, the Hunter, which is seen briefly in a recorded message in Episode One.
+The Hunter is one of the most dangerous enemies and serves as means of emotional development for Alyx Vance.
 The Hunter is a powerful and resilient enemy which players must often run from while seeking a means to fight back; Episode Twos environments are designed with this in mind.

-An interview in the August 2006 issue of PC Gamer magazine revealed that the Hunter stands 8 ft tall.
-Erik Johnson, the game's project lead, states that the Hunters are "big and impressive, but they can go anywhere the player can go", as the player can encounter them both indoors and outdoors.
-Ted Backman, senior artist for Valve, talks about how the Hunter can express emotions, being a somewhat non-human character.
-"We want the Hunter to be able to express nervousness or aggression, [to show you] whether it's aggressive, hurt, or mad."
-Hunters are very aggressive and they tend to operate in packs, but can also be found supporting other Combine troops.
-Late in the game, they can be found escorting Striders, using their flechette guns to protect the Striders that the player is trying to attack.
+Erik Johnson, the project lead, said that the Hunters are "big and impressive, but they can go anywhere the player can go", as the player can encounter them both indoors and outdoors.
+Ted Backman, a senior artist, said the Hunter can express emotions to show the player it is aggressive, hurt, or angry.
+Hunters are aggressive and they tend to operate in packs, but can also be found supporting other Combine troops.
+Later, they support Strider enemies, using their flechette guns to protect them.

 Hunters primarily attack the player by bracing themselves and firing bursts from their flechette cannon.
 Four flechettes can vaporize an ordinary human soldier.
 If they do not strike a living target, the flechettes charge up for several seconds and then explode, dealing minor damage to everything nearby.
 Hunters may also conduct a charging attack or strike with their legs if the player gets too close.
 Hunters are vulnerable to all weapons, but to compensate, are still quite resilient, making explosives and the pulse rifle's charged energy ball the most attractive options.
 Objects thrown with the gravity gun are also effective, especially if the player catches some of their flechettes with the object before hurling it.
 In outdoor environments, they can be run over with a vehicle.